 For those who prefer living closer to the city centre, or want to find a place that is bigger, getting a resale flat is the other viable option.

 For resale flats, there are no income, size or location restrictions.
 That means you can purchase any type of flat, at any location in Singapore, regardless of how much you earn.
 In addition, unlike 2-room HDB flats, you can rent out the flat after fulfilling the 5-year minimum occupancy period (MOP).
+You may also rent out the bedroom of the flat (for 3-room flats and above) during the MOP, subject to HDB’s approval.

 Of course, the consideration here is that resale flats typically cost much more than BTO flats.